 Lychgate was formed in 2011 by Vortigern (guitars) with the collaboration of Greg Chandler (vocals and guitars), Aran (Bass) and T. J. F. Vallely (drums).
 The debut album, self-titled, was recorded in 2012 and released in the first quarter of 2013.
 It was based on pre-Lychgate material from the previous decade.

-Between January 2012 and December 2013, Vortigern wrote material for the second album entitled An Antidote for the Glass Pill, which was almost entirely recorded at Priory Studios intermittently in the second half of 2014.
-After the recording sessions it was then offered to the Finnish label Blood Music (Emperor, Perturbator, Maudlin of the Well, Sigh etc.) who released the work in August 2015.
-The main focus on this album was the utilisation of pipe organ as the backbone to all pieces, where formerly this instrument had only occasional parts to play.
-To achieve its grandeur and authenticity on recording the band invited Kevin Bowyer to perform the organ parts.
+Between January 2012 and December 2013, Vortigern wrote material for the second album entitled 'An Antidote for the Glass Pill' - a concept album inspired by Bentham's Panopticon.
+It was recorded almost entirely at Priory Studios intermittently in the second half of 2014.
+When completed, it was offered to the Finnish label Blood Music (Emperor, Perturbator, Maudlin of the Well, Sigh etc.) who released the work in August 2015.
+This was the springboard for the next evolution of the band, with the utilisation of organ as a compositional backbone to all tracks and a more radical approach to composition, with influences from late 19th century/early 20th century art music, Rock in Opposition, musique concréte and 1940s-70s cinema.
+Besides the core line-up and addition of Alan Webb on bass, the band invited Kevin Bowyer to perform all organ parts.

-The band features members who have been part of other projects such as Esoteric, The One, Macabre Omen, Acherontas, Lunar Aurora and Omega Centauri.
+The band features members who have been part of other projects such as Esoteric, The One, Macabre Omen, Lunar Aurora and Omega Centauri.
 The current line-up features the following members:

-G. A. Chandler — Vocals & Guitar
+G. A. Chandler — Vocals

-Vortigern — Guitar, Vocals & Piano
+Vortigern — Guitar, Vocals and Piano

 S. D. Lindsley — Guitar